GPlaczek/PCmax/README.md

 1. Processors with the longest and the shortest execution times are searched within the array
 2. A random process from the longer processor is put into the shorter processor
-3. This process is repeated *x* times ( *x* is a parameter, which can be adjusted)
+3. This process is repeated *x* times (*x* is a parameter, which can be adjusted)

 While creating the population, algorithm only memorizes the current line-up and the best line-up so far (which is determined by the P||C<sub>max</sub>).
 Once the population is done building, we have te best line-up from that population and if it is better than the base line-up, the new line-up is a base for the next generation.

 ## Pseudocode
+1. For size of population:

-1. For number of processes:
+    1.1.
+For number of processes:

-    1.1 Assign process to random processor
+        1.1.1 Assign process to random processor

-    1.2 Add to execution time of this processor duration of current process
+        1.1.2 Add to execution time of this processor duration of current process

-2. For *x* times ( *x* is a parameter, which can be adjusted):
+2. For number of generations:

     2.1.
+For size of population:

+        2.1.1.
+Best new line up is base line-up

+        2.1.2.
+For *x* times (*x* is a parameter, which can be adjusted):

+            2.1.1.1.
 Find max and min execution time for every processor

+            2.1.1.2.
+From processor with max execution time and transfer random process to min processor

+        2.1.3.
+If new line-up is better than best new line-up:

+            2.1.2.1.
+Best new line-up is now new line-up

     2.2.
-From processor with max execution time and transfer random process to min processor
+If best line-up from new population is better than base line-up:

+        2.2.1.
+Base line-up is best new line-up from new population

 ## Authors
 - Grzegorz Płaczek (148071)